 The 1991 Criminal Code allows for floggings for undefined honour-based offences, reputation and public morality issues.
 Public order laws further implement the 1991 Criminal Code’s prohibitions, where religiously-grounded morality laws and corporal punishments are imposed through the Public Order Regime with violations being subject to lashes or a fine, or both.

 Blasphemy is criminalised; it can be punished by six-months’ imprisonment, flogging or a fine, or both.
-In practice a blasphemy conviction could constitute evidence of apostasy, which is punishable by death.
+In practice a blasphemy conviction could constitute evidence of apostasy, which until July 2020 was punishable by death.